Highly Efficient Rank-Adaptive Sweep-based SI-DSA for the Radiative Transfer Equation via Mild Space Augmentation: Introduction

-To address these challenges, we develop an efficient rank-adaptive low-rank SI-DSA based on a mild augmentation procedure.
+\review{To address these challenges in a focused setting, we consider steady-state linear radiative transfer for single-group neutron, photon, or proton transport,} and develop an efficient rank-adaptive low-rank SI-DSA based on a mild augmentation procedure.
 Specifically, we design a novel rank-adaptation strategy that avoids rank-dependent, overly aggressive basis enrichment.
 In our method, the enrichment is performed progressively, and the dimension of the resulting enriched mode space is only slightly larger than $r$ prior to truncation, rather than a multiple thereof.
 The key components of our approach are as follows. \begin{enumerate} \item A novel iterative low-rank solver for the SI step is designed to achieve efficient rank-adaptation in an incremental manner.
 During each inner-loop iteration, a small, constant number of modes is added without immediate truncation; a single truncation is then performed upon convergence of the inner loop.
-This is realized through a novel residual-based greedy random subsampling of angular directions. \item To further enhance efficiency of the low-rank SI method, the spatial low-rank basis and the projected operators are updated incrementally, thereby avoiding unnecessary global orthogonalizations and projections.
+This is realized through a novel residual-based greedy random subsampling of angular directions \review{balancing efficiency and sampling quality}. \item To further enhance efficiency of the low-rank SI method, the spatial low-rank basis and the projected operators are updated incrementally, thereby avoiding unnecessary global orthogonalizations and projections.

-\item Within the SI-DSA framework, our low-rank SI serves as a seamless alternative to the full-rank SI, enabling the direct application of DSA and transport sweeps.
+\item Within SI-DSA, our low-rank SI serves as a seamless alternative to the full-rank SI, enabling the direct application of DSA and transport sweeps.

-\end{enumerate} The primary contribution of this paper is the development of, to the best of our knowledge, the first rank-adaptive, sweep-based iterative solver for the first order formulation of the RTE.
-Central to our approach is a novel, efficient rank-adaptive technique that requires only mild space augmentation, ensuring computational speedups even for challenging problems with moderate-to-high solution ranks, e.g., $40\%$ of the full rank.
+\end{enumerate} \review{The primary contribution of this paper is not only to integrate rank adaptation into sweep-based low-rank iterative solvers for the steady-state first-order RTE, but also to design an efficient rank-adaptation strategy that avoids $O(r)$ space augmentation via randomized greedy angular sampling.
+This novel rank-adaptation approach via mild space augmentation enables computational speedup even for challenging problems with moderate-to-high solution ranks, e.g., $40\%$ of the full rank.}